DhairyaS450/track-ai-web/privacy.md

 We are a remote team and do not have physical offices, but we are committed to addressing your concerns and will respond as quickly as possible.

 ---
-**By using TaskTide AI, you agree to the terms of this Privacy Policy.**
+**By using TidalTasks AI, you agree to the terms of this Privacy Policy.**